zenga22/Meetup/README.md

 # Meetup API
-This a very simple, one-file, PHP client for accessing most of the [Meetup API](http://www.meetup.com/meetup_api/).
+This a very simple, one-file, PHP client for accessing most of the [Meetup API](http://www.meetup.com/meetup_api/) **v3**.
 Some parameters are included behind the scenes so you don't have to using array_merge when the parameters have fixed values like signed or response_type depending on the nature of the request.
+Autentication is not required for all calls, but information returned maybe limited.

 The code is documented to include more information along with small code snippets in the documentation where applicable.
 This library supports OATH, api key, get/put/delete calls, and has several useful stub methods for accessing API functionality from meetup.
 There's documentation and comments in the code and a detailed README to help you get started easily using the library.